microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 ## Prerequisites

 - Microsoft Visual Studio 2022
-- Access to Dataverse with system administrator or system customizer privileges.
+- Access to Dataverse with system administrator or system customizer privileges

 ## How to run the sample

 1. Clone or download the [PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples) repository.
 1. Open the `PowerApps-Samples\dataverse\orgsvc\C#-NETCore\ElasticTableOperations\ElasticTableOperations.sln` file using Visual Studio 2022.
 1. Edit the `appsettings.json` file.
-Set the connection string `Url` and `Username` parameters as appropriate for your test environment.
+Set the connection string `Url` and `Username` parameters for your test environment.

-   The environment Url can be found in the Power Platform admin center.
-It has the form https://\<environment-name>.crm.dynamics.com.
+   The environment URL can be found in the Power Platform admin center and has the form `https://<environment-name>.crm.dynamics.com`.

-1. Build the solution, and then run the desired project.
+1. Build the solution and run the project.

-When the sample runs, you will be prompted in the default browser to select an environment user account and enter a password.
-To avoid having to do this every time you run a sample, insert a password parameter into the connection string in the appsettings.json file.
+When the sample runs, you are prompted in the default browser to select an environment user account and enter a password.
+To avoid repeated authentication every time you run a sample, insert a `Url` and `Password` parameter into the connection string in the `appsettings.json` file.
 For example:

 ```json
 {